Ian722/IP-wk4/README.md

 Marco's Pizza is an online website where customers can order pizza and also get delivery.

 SETUP.
--Clone the repository to your local computer.
+Clone the repository to your local computer.
--Open the project folder
+Open the project folder
--Open project folder using Atom Editor or Microsoft Visual Studio.
+Open project folder using Atom Editor or Microsoft Visual Studio.

 Technologies Used:
 HTML